alexlo703/Alex-s-BlueStampProfolio/index.md

 - A summary of key topics you learned about
 - What you hope to learn in the future after everything you've learned at BSE

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/hrnL3eaF_RA?si=hmuBEDchvEbqhB54" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For my second milestone, I was able to add the object detection part into x  x

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For my second milestone, I was able to add the object detection and text to speech to work.
+I downloaded TensorFlow including the the detection model.
+It model also came with a text to speech feature where it will say the object it is confident in detecting.
+I was able to plug in a headphone into my raspberry pi and allowed it to work.
+Some challenges was that my raspberry pi was very bugging.
+This made me restart the pi mulitple times.
+For my final milestone, I would be making modification.
+I would have to attach the device to my glasses.
+I also have ideas for modification like an notification for how much calories you are

 # First Milestone: Setting up my Pi and taking picutres